Trade Show Guide: How to Stand Out and Tips for Converting Visitors to Sales

 Reach Out To Clients In Advance & Make Appointments

 Rarely do buyers attend trade shows merely to browse.
-The majority of industry professionals attend trade shows with set appointments and a list of specific booths to visit.
+Most industry professionals attend trade shows with set appointments and a list of specific booths to visit.
 Networking ahead of time is the best way to ensure your booth is seen.
-Reach out to contact the prospective retailers that match with your products or service in advance and make appointments to meet with them during the event.
-As the event draws nearer, continue to stay in contact to keep prospective buyers interested.
+Contact prospective retailers that match your products or services in advance and make appointments to meet with them during the event.
+As the event draws nearer, stay in contact to keep prospective buyers interested.

 Negotiate A Location

 Location is everything at trade shows.
 A booth near the entrance or adjacent to the food court is considered prime real estate, and acquiring these locations is often as simple as asking the right people.
 Negotiate with the event organizers to obtain the best spot and do it early.